kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 Thayer, Joseph. _Greek-English Lexicon of the New Testament._ 4th ed.
 Edinburgh.
 T. & T. Clark.
 1896.

 Danker, Frederick W., Walter Bauer, William F. Arndt, and F. Wilbur Gingrich. _Greek-English Lexicon of the New Testament and Other Early Christian Literature._ 3rd ed.
 Chicago: University of Chicago Press, 2000.

+A Latin Dictionary.
+Founded on Andrews' edition of Freund's Latin dictionary. revised, enlarged, and in great part rewritten by.
+Charlton T. Lewis, Ph.D. and.
+Charles Short, LL.D.
+Oxford.
+Clarendon Press.
+1879.